When you think of leaders in the Bible who do you think of?

 But we need to be careful not to use them to judge others.

-“Husband of one woman” doesn’t mean they never divorced, or their first wife never passed away.
+“Husband of one woman” doesn’t necessarily mean they never divorced, or their first wife never passed away.
 It means what it says.
 They do not have two wives.
 I guess it also means they are not single.

 Having obedient, submissive children.
 Means their children need to be grown up.
 Otherwise they haven’t had the opportunity to be tested yet.
 (Although for some people it becomes obvious that they fail this test very early on).